blockjon/octopus/README.md

 Octopus
 =======
-Octopus is a vendor neutral data access API for PHP.
-You can Create, Read, Update and Delete models using any database or other type of data storage fromat such as files, caches, and queues.
-Instead of tightly coupling your project to one specific vendor library such as MySQL or Mongo, consider using Octopus instead, a flexible alternative.
+With one API, you can Create, Read, Update and Delete models.
+Octopus lets you decide where and how your models are stored.
+It supports any data storage format PHP can interact with such as databases, files, caches, queues, REST and more.

+Octopus lets you customize different strategies for reading data and writing.
+Each of your models can have different strategies.
+For example, you can easily customize Octopus to save your "User" models into both MySQL and Memcache during a write, but during a read, to first try to read from Memcache and then use the database as fallback.

+When writing data, Octopus can be set to automatically use a different strategy if an important one fails.
+For example, if your database throws a deadlock error when you try to insert an order in your website, the order infrormation can instead be set to write to a queue.

 Note: This is under active development.
 Will not be ready for production use until June, 2014.